eikonomega/pandas-practical-python-primer/dragon-scrolls/level-4/exercise-08.md

             "`None` was received when a dict was expected during " "the attempt to update an existing friend resource.")

-    for friend in friends:
-        if id.lower() == friend['id'].lower():
-            friend.update(data)
-            return
+    try:
+        friend(id).update(data)
+    except AttributeError:
+        raise ValueError(

-    raise ValueError("No existing friend was found matching id: {}".format(id))
+            "No existing friend was found matching id: {}".format(id))
 ```

-- Notice how similar `friends.update_friend` and `friends.create_friend` are.
-The only real differences are in the `@app.route` decorator and the call to
-`datastore.update_friend`.
+- There is a substantial amount of similarity between `friends.create_friend()`
+and `friends.update_friend()`.

-    - In the decorator, we are using the same URL template as we did for
+    - In the function decorator, we are using the same URL template as we did for
     `specific_friend`.
 We've modified the `methods` parameter to indicate
     that the decorated function should handle `PATCH` HTTP requests.
-PATCH`
+PATCH
     requests will route to this new method, while `GET` requests to the
     same url will route to `specific_friend`.
 Pretty cool!

         - Also notice that we are also capturing the `<id>` portion of the url and
         passing it `datastore.update_friend`.

+    - Just like before, we are checking for a `BadRequest` exception to
+    be raised from `flask.request.get_json()`.

+    - Instead of calling `datastore.create_friend()` we call
+    `datastore.update_friend()`.
+We still check for `ValueError`
+    exceptions from this call and return 400 errors if the arise.

+    > Notice how there is a separate exception clause?
+    START HERE

+    - Otherwise, we construct a response and return it.
+Notice that we
+    don't have to use `make_response` because the default 200 status code
+    is appropriate in this case.

 - There is also a significant degree of crossover between
 `datastore.update_friend` and `datastore.create_friend`.

     - We don't check to see if all the elements of a new friend entry are in
     the payload.
 This is unnecessary because the nature of a `PATCH` update
     is to allow for variable updates of an existing resource.
 Requiring that
     all data elements of a record be present in the request would mean that
     we would only allow full updates of existing resources.

-    - Instead of appending a new record to the `friends` list, we search for
-    a matching record and then use the `dict.update` method to update the
-    it with the JSON payload from the HTTP request.

-    - If no matching record is found, we raise a `ValueError` exception.
+    - You may have except and `if/else` construct to be used here and by surprised
+    that we've used `try/except` instead.
+        - As a general practice, the Python community embraces an "it's easier
+        to ask forgiveness than permission" type of programming style.
+This
+        is in contrast to a "look before you leap" style.

+        - We could have written the same functionality like this:

+            ```python
+            ...
+            if data is None:
+            raise ValueError(
+                "`None` was received when a dict was expected during " "the attempt to update an existing friend resource.")

+            matched_friend = friend(id)
+            if matched_friend:
+                matched_friend.update(data)
+            ...
+            ```

     > ![Extra Info](../images/information.png) The `update` method of `dict`
     > objects can take another `dict` as an argument.
 If matching keys are